BenSampo/laravel-enum/README.md

 ## PHPStan Integration

-If you are using [PHPStan](https://github.com/phpstan/phpstan) for static analysis, you can enable the extension for proper recognition of the magic instantiation methods.
+If you are using [PHPStan](https://github.com/phpstan/phpstan) for static analysis, enable the extension for:
+- proper recognition of the magic instantiation methods
+- detection of duplicate enum values

-Add the following to your projects `phpstan.neon` includes:
+Use [PHPStan Extension Installer](https://github.com/phpstan/extension-installer) or add the following to your projects `phpstan.neon` includes:

 ```neon
 includes: